-In this site you’ll find some historical background to the novel along with bits of illustrative material that I hope will increase your enjoyment of it.
+Here you’ll find some historical background to the novels along with bits of illustrative material for your enjoyment.

 All three mysteries are set in the year 1708, in the months following the Act of Union when the nation of ‘Great Britain’ was finding its new identity.
 The books interweave their murder plots with the actual events of that year.
 Historical and fictional characters intermingle.

 At this time Queen Anne’s Londoners sensed that with the turn of the century a new age had been inaugurated, and a recognisably ‘modern’ nation was taking shape.
 Party politics as we recognise them were beginning, and a ruthless business world, a liberated press, and a lively culture were transforming the shape of society.
 These are the worlds the three novels explore.